 You see a lot of beautiful pictures of Inle Lake fishermen when you google.
 Most of them are staged.
 You can do that too and pay a fisherman to hop on his boat and to pose.
 I decided not to and just guided the boat driver to the most photogenic guys on the lake.
 All these pics were captured with my tele lens.

 If I visit Inle Lake again I would stay in a hotel off the lake in order to walk around in the evening and capture a bit of the everyday life there.
 And I would probably hire a boat for a day and drive along the river.
 I stayed in Inle Lake two nights, which was enough and I would not recommend to stay there longer.

-From Inle Lake I flew to Thandwe to relax a few days in Ngapali Beach.
-Soe Soe booked The Pleasant View Resort for me, which was totally fine.
-It is located at the beach and it was not very crowded.
-You can enjoy beautiful sunsets and excellent sea food all along the main road.
+From Inle Lake, I flew to Thandwe to relax a few days in Ngapali Beach.
+Soe Soe from Luminous Journeys booked The Pleasant View Resort for me, which was totally fine.
+It is located on the beach and it was not very crowded.
+You can enjoy beautiful sunsets and excellent seafood all along the main road.
 Just get a bike from the hotel and off you go.
 I stayed in Ngapali Beach three days.
 Three days of lying at the beach reading and just relaxing – perfect.

 I would recommend the hotel although one evening when I arrived back in my room after diner I found a rat running from the room into the bathroom.
 I locked the door and asked the reception for help, but the beast was gone by the time the caretaker arrived in my room.
 The next morning I found out that it came back while I was asleep – I’m still glad I kept the bathroom door closed.
 There was a hole in the wall beneath the toilet through which it could get into my bathroom.
 The hole was shut in the morning and I had my peace back.